xshen053/xshen053/README.md

 - Hi, I’m Xiaxi Shen
-- I’m interested in Software Design and Development, Computer System, and Computer Architecture
 - I’m currently a graduate student in Electrical and Computer Engineering major at University of Washington
+- I’m interested in Software Design and Development, Machine Learning, Computer System, etc.
+- I am particularly drawn to Machine Learning because of its potential to revolutionize many fields, from healthcare to finance.
+- Information technology is changing the world.
+I feel lucky to witness this amazing process as a participant.
+- My ultimate goal is to work for a tech company that is at the forefront of innovation, and I am actively seeking internships and networking opportunities to gain more experience in the field.
+I am trying to make contribution to open-source community and
 - During my spare time, I like reading books, hiking, playing sports and playing the piano.
+I am currently taking a **tennis** course. 🎾💪
 - Recently, cherry blossoms at UW.
 Really enjoy it!
 - ![image](https://user-images.githubusercontent.com/97472036/231074682-cd026b69-892d-4944-9232-06bddd32efe8.png)